RuiPChaves/ALE-English-Grammar/README.md

 To obtain top node syntax and semantics included (Switch = r (raw ALE output) or c (clean pretty printed) ) ?- sem(+ListoOfTokens,+Switch)

+# Citation

+At the moment, there is no paper associated to this software.
+Please link to the present repository if you use this work in a published or open-source project.